UrbanInstitute/sparkr-tutorials/merging.md

 ##  $ dt_zero_bal  : chr "" "" "" "" "" ""
 ```

-Note that the two merging columns are distinct as indicated by the `_x` and `_y` column name assignments performed by `merge`.
+Note that the two merging columns are distinct as indicated by the `<column name>_x` and `<column name>_y` name assignments performed by `merge`.
 We utilize this distinction in the expressions below to retain a single merge column:

 ```r